thaljef/synopsys-detect-bash-completion/README.md

 # Usage

-Typically, the bash completion mechanism relies on having a _named command_ to bind the completions to.
-However, it is customary to execute Detect with a bootstrap script hosted by Synopsys.
-This bootstrap cannot be used for bash completion.
+The bash completion mechanism relies on having a _named command_ to bind the completions to.
+However, it is customary to execute Detect via a remote bootstrapping script.
+This execution process cannot be used with bash completion.

-So to use these completions, it is necessary to create put the bootstrap in a _named command._ The following must be placed in an executable file named `detect` and that file should be in a directory that is in your `$PATH`:
+Therefore, to use these completions it is necessary to do the bootstrapping in a _named command._ The following must be placed in an executable file named `detect` and that file should be in a directory that is in your `$PATH`:

 ```bash